American Traditional Tattoos

 Want to commemorate someone you love, but aren’t a fan of the hyper-realistic portrait look?

-Giving someone the 2D treatment breaks them down to their simplest form.
+Giving someone the 2D aesthetics breaks them down to their simplest form.

 This is such a great way to zero in on someone’s best qualities.